 While the instrumental method used does provide 4 significant figures and the statistical package does provide the reported standard deviation, the significance (in terms of significant figures) of the reported value should be adjusted appropriately for all results in the paper.
 The standard deviation reported probably reflects natural variations in mercury concentrations in the samples:

+As suggested by the reviewer, we have changed the number of figures reported.

 More details regarding the extent of the QA/QC protocols would serve to enhance the methodology section: I’m not sure what this reviewer wants… a more detailed lab QA/QC?
 The lab part of the QA/QC already passed muster in a previous publication, and I don’t know how to get more detailed with the sampling part without maybe naming the brand of core sample used?
 Thoughts?